Alne railway station

 Alne railway station was a station which served the village of Alne in the English county of North Yorkshire.
 It was served by trains on the main line between York and Thirsk.
 From 1891 to 1957 it was the junction of the Easingwold Railway which connected the main line to the town of Easingwold.
 The station was 11 mile 14 chain north of York Station.

 History

 Opened by the Great North of England Railway.
 It became part of the London and North Eastern Railway during the Grouping of 1923, passing on to the Eastern Region of British Railways during the nationalisation of 1948.
 It was then closed by the British Transport Commission.

 In 1930, a third track was added at Alne and in 1959 fourth track was laid down.
 The station buildings were demolished in 1964 and since then, the line between York and Northallerton has been four tracks – two up lines and two down lines.

-Bradshaws Railway Timetable of 1922 indicates that there was eight trains per day in each direction on the Easingwold line.
+Bradshaws Railway Timetable of 1922 indicates that there were eight trains per day in each direction on the Easingwold line.